-Storm previously covered sports for CNN from 1989-1992, where she was the first ever female host of Sports Tonight.
-In 1992, Storm went on to work for NBC Sports, where she hosted the network’s coverage of four Olympic games – Barcelona (1992), Atlanta (1996), Sydney (2000), and Salt Lake City (2002) – as well as Wimbledon, Notre Dame football, NBC SportsDesk, and NBA on NBC.
-At NBC, Storm became the first woman in American television history to solo host a broadcast network’s
+Prior to CBS, Storm spent ten years at NBC Sports where she hosted the network’s coverage of four Olympic games – Barcelona (1992), Atlanta (1996), Sydney (2000), and Salt Lake City (2002) – as well as Wimbledon, Notre Dame football, NBA on NBC, and the Baseball Network.
+Storm became the first woman in American television history to solo host a broadcast network’s

-Storm is an award-winning author, having penned two books: “Notre Dame Inspirations” (Doubleday, 2006), and “Go Girl!: Raising Healthy, Confident and Successful Daughters through Sports” (Sourcebooks, 2002; 2011 re- release).
-For her literary work, Storm was honored by the Literacy Advance of Houston as its “Champion of Literacy.”
-Storm has also contributed to various publications, including Cosmopolitan, The Hollywood Reporter, Nick Jr., Family Circle, Child, and Notre Dame Magazine.
+Storm has penned two books: Notre Dame Inspirations (Doubleday, 2006), and Go Girl!: Raising Healthy, Confident and Successful Daughters through Sports (Sourcebooks, 2002; 2011 re- release).
+Storm has also contributed to Cosmopolitan, The Hollywood Reporter, Nick Jr., Family Circle, Child, and Notre Dame Magazine.

-In addition to her regular roles in television, Storm has appeared in several films and television shows, including Like Mike, Valentine’s Day, Creed, “Arli$$,” “Scrubs,” and “As the World Turns.”
-She also lent her voice to a Hoover Vacuum ad campaign.
+In addition to her regular roles on television, Storm has appeared in films and television shows including: Like Mike, Valentine’s Day, Creed, Arli$$, Scrubs, and As the World Turns.